SKU Codes: The Building Blocks of Effective Inventory Warehouse Management

-Organization is an essential piece of inventory management.
+The organization is an essential piece of inventory warehouse management.
 Your business can’t get very far if you don’t know what inventory you have.
+Defining SKU numbers is the very first step for a successful fulfillment business.

 Here’s what we’re covering in our SKU guide to help you build a lean and profitable business: